martinDebize/lawnMownerManager/README.md

 OR

 * Import a file following the specifications of the problem to immediatly see the results on the lawn.
+There is a `test.txt` in the asset folder as an example of file input.

 ## Possible improvements